nurriol2/deep-learning-diary/_posts/2020-12-20-runescape-reference.md

 # Conclusion #
 Those are the basic concepts to know about *Runescape* in order to understand the jargon scattered throughout my diary entries.

 Video games are an accessible medium for applied machine learning.
 They lend themselves greatly toward computer vision and deep learning techniques.
+I think *Runescape* is a great game to create projects around.
+I hope by reading my Deep Learning Diary, you will too!